HOW WSN OPERATES

 Admittance and Referral Procedure

-The Winter Shelter Network serves single women and single mothers with children in Douglas County, Colorado who are in need of temporary shelter.
+In the absence of COVID-19, the Winter Shelter Network serves single women and single mothers with children in Douglas County, Colorado who are in need of temporary shelter.
 Applicants must be able to pass a warrant check.
 Due to the limitations of our program, we are unable to serve individuals who are in an active domestic violence situation, are dealing with a substance abuse issue or who have an untreated serious mental health condition.
 Unfortunately, at this time, we are unable to serve adult males.

 We are committed to be a DRUG, ALCOHOL, and WEAPON free program.